 Reforms to the Scheme

-The CTP insurance scheme in SA has undergone reform.
+The CTP insurance scheme in SA has undergone several reforms.

 In an effort to reduce premiums, thresholds for non-economic loss and some other categories of compensation changed.

 Children under 16 years of age are compensated, regardless of who was at fault.